 The GNU Name System (GNS) is a fully decentralized replacement for the Domain Name System (DNS).
 Instead of using a hierarchy, GNS uses a directed graph.
 Naming conventions are similar to DNS, but queries and replies are private even with respect to peers providing the answers.
-The integrity of records and privacy of look-ups is cryptographically secured.
+The integrity of records and privacy of look-ups are cryptographically secured.

 re:claimID is a decentralized Identity Provider (IdP) service built in top of the GNU Name System.
 It allows users to securely share personal information with websites using standardized protocols (OpenID Connect).

 GNUnet filesharing is an application that aims to provide censorship-resistant, anonymous filesharing.
 The publisher is empowered to make a gradual choice between performance and anonymity.

 GNUnet conversation is an application that provides secure voice communication in a fully decentralized way by employing GNUnet for routing and transport.